Building a Public-Data RAG System End-to-End

 What Are The Next Steps

 This kickoff established the baseline.
-The next work is straightforward and can now be tracked as a concrete todo list.
+The next work is straightforward and can now be tracked as a concrete todo list for the next iteration of the end-to-end RAG setup.

 Test commentary reproducibility to evaluate how much proprietary commentary current models can already reproduce from pretraining and memorization, and how that can be used safely in the pipeline.